European-Unified-ID/EUID-docs/api/v2/getting-started/gs-faqs.md

 #### Can users opt out of targeted advertising tied to their EUID?
 <!-- FAQ_02 -->
 Yes.
 Through the [Transparency and Control Portal](https://transparentadvertising.eu), users can opt out from being served targeted ads tied to their EUID identity.
-Each request is distributed through the EUID Opt-Out Service and EUID Operators to all relevant participants.
+Each request is distributed through the EUID Opt-Out Service, and EUID Operators make the opt-out information available to all relevant participants.

 #### How does a user know where to access the opt-out portal?
 <!-- FAQ_03 -->